sumanchapai/regularizepsf/_sources/api/regularizepsf/fitter/index.rst

                                   if >1, the image are first scaled by this factor.
                                       This results in stars being aligned at a subpixel scale
       :type interpolation_scale: int
-      :param average_mode: "median" or "mean" determines how patches are combined
+      :param average_mode: "median", "percentile", or "mean": determines how patches are combined
       :type average_mode: str
+      :param percentile: If `average_mode` is `"percentile"`, use this percentile value (from 0 to 100)
+      :type percentile: float
       :param star_threshold:
                              SEP's threshold for finding stars.
 See `threshold` in https://sep.readthedocs.io/en/v1.1.x/api/sep.extract.html#sep-extract